 At Creighton, interns are expected to work 40-42 hours per week, typically from 8am-4:30pm or 8am-6:30pm.
 The university holidays and sick/vacation hours compensate for the 2 later night hours.
 In addition, interns are expected to spend no more than 25 hours per week in direct service to students.
 Direct service includes individual counseling, group counseling, assessment, and couples counseling.
 Indirect services include weekly staff meetings, consultation, training, supervision, report writing, case note writing and test scoring.
 Face-to-face supervision is 3 hours per week and 20 hours per week is spent in direct client therapy contact.

 MMI requires that each intern participate in 2 full days of clinic and one half to one full day of specialty, assessment or consultation clinic per week, averaging about 15-18 hours of direct client contact time per week with 25-30 hours total for direct contact, report writing, and case management.
 Another 10-20 hours a week are devoted to research, didactic, and professional development activities.
 Interns also receive 4 hours of supervision per week.
 Typical total intern time commitment at MMI averages 40-50 hours a week.

 “Nebraska Medicine Psychology Department:

 Interns typically spend 50 percent of their time in direct service (assessment, psychotherapy, and consultation).
 The remainder of the intern's time is divided among documentation, record review, supervision, staff meetings and didactics.
-Interns are expected to work 40 hours per week, with 4 hours devoted to face-to-face individual supervision and 2 additional hours devoted to other forms of supervision and training
+Interns are expected to work 40 hours per week, with at least 2 hours devoted to face-to-face individual supervision and 2 additional hours devoted to other forms of supervision and training

 Weekly schedules vary substantially, but in addition to including 4 hours of supervision will typically include 6 hours of therapy, 8 hours of assessments, 6 hours of documentation, 6 hours of staff meetings, 8 hours of consultation, 2 hours of research.